Why buying and selling are linked to our marketing future

 - Is cost everything or do we actually require something more than just a good price?

-We also know that we don’t expect our doctor to call us to see if we want to and visit the surgery!
-So why would someone call or contact us to buy a new office product or service!
-We’re busy enough as it is, without needlessly engaging with some salesperson who needs to fill his/her quota.
+We also know that we don’t expect our doctor to call us to see if we want to visit the surgery!
+So why would someone call or contact us to buy a new office product or service?
+We’re busy enough as it is, without needlessly engaging with a salesperson who needs to fill his/her quota.

 Where does it leave us when we sell?

 There appears to be a mismatch.
-We’re all buyers in one way or another, but we’re not all sellers, but those of us who are, need to understand the balance and be aware of the psychology going on in the buyer’s head when we’re trying to sell to him/her.
+We’re all buyers in one way or another, but we’re not all sellers.
+Those of us who are, need to understand the balance and be aware of the psychology going on in the buyer’s head when we’re trying to sell to him/her.

-For more information about the customers journey from idea to inception to marketing and close, take a look at the article and graphics in ‘Digital Marketing Transformation’ and start planning a more meaningful approach to your sales strategy with an outcome that will have your sales people hitting their quotas like you expect them to.
+For more information about the customer's journey, from idea to inception, to marketing and close, take a look at the series of articlef and graphics in ‘Digital Marketing Transformation’.
+Start planning a more meaningful approach to your sales strategy with an outcome that will have your sales people hitting their quotas like you expect them to.

 About the Author